-- The Pre-school Manager ensures that all computers have up to date virus protection installed and are password protected. - Tablets are only used by staff to play age-appropriate music for the pre-school children, and to take photographs for observation and assessment purposes to be included in individual children's learning journeys. - Tablets are password protected and are stored securely at all times when not in use. - The interactive screen is only used by children under strict supervision of a member of staff and only using apps/material that has previously been checked by a member of staff.
+- The Pre-school Manager ensures that all computers have up to date virus protection installed and are password protected. - Tablets are only used by staff to play age-appropriate music for the pre-school children, and to take photographs for observation and assessment purposes to be included in individual children's learning journeys. - Tablets are password protected and when not in use are always stored securely. - The interactive screen is only used by children under strict supervision of a member of staff and only using apps/material that has previously been checked by a member of staff.